gatsbyjs/gatsby/CONTRIBUTING.md

 * Install dependencies: `yarn && lerna bootstrap`
 * Make sure tests are passing for you: `lerna run test`
 * Create a topic branch: `git checkout -b topics/new-feature-name`
-* Run `lerna run build` to do an initial build of all packages and ensure there are no errors.
+* Run `yarn build` or `npm run build` to do an initial build of all packages and ensure there are no errors.
 * Now navigate to the package you want to modify and run `yarn run watch` to watch that package's code and compile your changes on the fly as you work.
 * Symlink the built file from the package you're modifying into your project's